Yellowtail Teriyaki, or Buri no Teriyaki, is a classic fish dish in Japan. Simple and elegant with the perfect glaze of teriyaki sauce.

 - Gather all the ingredients.

-- Cut the white part of negi into 2 inch (5 cm) pieces.
-Make small slits (holes) on shishito peppers (poke the skin with a knife tip).
+- Cut the white part of the Tokyo negi into 2-inch (5-cm) pieces (one piece per serving).
+Make small slits or holes in the shishito peppers by poking the skin with a knife tip.

-- Heat a large frying pan and grill the negi and shishito peppers (without applying any oil).
-When they achieve nice char, transfer to a plate and set aside.
+- Heat a large frying pan and dry roast the negi and shishito peppers (without applying any oil).
+When they achieve a nice char, transfer to a plate and set aside.

-- Combine the seasonings in a bowl and whisk all together.
+- Combine the seasonings for the teriyaki sauce in a bowl and whisk all together.

-- Sprinkle kosher salt on the fish and let it sit for 10 minutes.
-Then pat dry with paper towel.
+- Sprinkle kosher salt on both sides of the fish and let it sit for 10 minutes.
+Then, pat it dry with a paper towel.

-- Coat all sides of the fish with all purpose flour and remove excess flour.
+- Coat all sides of the fish with all-purpose flour and remove the excess flour.

-Heat the oil in the frying pan over medium heat.
+- Heat the oil in the frying pan over medium heat.
 Once the pan is hot, sear the fish skin for 15 seconds or so by pressing down on the pan.
-Then place the ‘front’ side of the fish down and cook till nicely seared, about 1.5 minute.
-Tip: This front side that will be facing up when serving.
+Then, place the fish "front" side down and cook until nicely seared, about 2-3 minutes.
+Tip: This front side of the fish will face up on the serving plate.

-Flip the fish over and cover with the lid.
-Lower the heat little bit and cook for additional 1-2 minutes.
+- Flip the fish over and cover the pan with a lid.
+Lower the heat a little bit and cook for an additional 1-2 minutes.

 - Spoon the sauce over the fish while the sauce is thickening.
-Do not flip over the fish as it can break down.
+Do not flip over the fish as it can break down and fall apart.
 Tilt the pan if necessary to scoop the sauce with a spoon.
 Once the sauce gets syrupy, turn off the heat.